TomaszTrebacz/fox.CMS-user-service/README.md

 - confirm user with email,
 - and much more...

-In this repository are also placed unit & integration tests.

 ## Installation

 1. Create .env file following the example (example.env) in the repository.